OUR TRY HOCKEY FOR FREE EVENT IS JUST TWO WEEKS AWAY AND WE NEED YOU!!

 We are excited to offer a significant discount to those skaters that register early for our spring program.
 Please be sure to read all the details so you don't miss out.

-Sessions will meet twice a week for 65 minutes on ice (one time during the week and one time on Saturday morning) beginning the week of April 3 and concluding the weekend of May 20.
-There will be a week off for our 2017-18 tryouts/evaluations and also a week break immediately following tryouts/evaluations.
+Sessions will meet twice a week for 65 minutes on ice (one time during the week and one time on Saturday morning) beginning the week of April 10 and concluding the week of May 15.
+There will be a week off for our 2018-19 tryouts/evaluations.
 Sessions will be limited to 30 skaters and 4 goalies.
-NOTE: We have a few coaches that needed adjustments to their sessions and we have accommodated these requests.
+NOTE: On Saturday, April 21 we will run an adjusted schedule due to the Rising Stars tournament.
+We may have a few coaches that needed adjustments to their sessions and we have accommodated these requests.
 If your session has a schedule adjustment, we will send an individual email with the new schedule.
 The schedule change will keep the sessions on the same days/times, but you may get one more weekday vs a weekend or vis versa.

-If your mite is a birth year 2008 or 2009, they can register in our “Young” SQ pod.
-We will have a summer program for all mites in August just prior to the ADM/Mite Evaluations as well.
+If your mite is a birth year 2009, they can register in our SQ pod.
+We will have a unique summer program for all mites in August just prior to the ADM/Mite Evaluations as well.

 Checking Basics & Technique Clinic

-Don Biggs will be running the on and off ice checking clinic and the BT sessions will have a strong checking component.
-The checking clinic will be offered to all age-appropriate spring participants and is mandatory for first time Bantam players (2004) and any player older than the 2003 birth year who is a first time hockey player.
+We will run a checking clinic prior to the start of the spring sessions.
+There will be an on and off ice session and the BT sessions will have a strong checking component.
+The checking clinic will be offered to all age-appropriate spring participants and is mandatory for first time Bantam players (2005) and any player older than the 2004 birth year who is a first time hockey player.
 Goalie attendance is optional.
 The clinic provides an excellent environment for the players to transition into this important skill.
-It is scheduled for Thursday, April 6 at Sports Plus.
+It is scheduled for Monday, April 9 at Sports Plus.

-We are in the process of putting together a separate goalie only clinic for our spring goalies.
-As soon as we have the date and time, we will update.
-We have also reduced the price for goalies.
+Goalies have a separate registration as we reduce the price for goalies.
 We will accept 4 goalies per session on a first-come basis.

 Online registration is by session so please be sure you are registering for the correct session.